typetools/annotated-libraries/README.md

     ./gradlew buildJdk
 ````

-2. To use the built version of the jdk8.jar in another tasks, pass `-PbuiltJdk=`.
+2. To use the built version of the jdk8.jar in another tasks, pass `-PlocalJdk`.
 For example,
 ````
-./gradlew allNullnessTest -PbuiltJdk=
+./gradlew allNullnessTest -PlocalJdk
 ````

 3. Upload checker/dist/jdk8.jar (or checker/jdk/jdk8.jar, they are the same)